How Do You Do It?

-"How Do You Do It?" is the debut single by Liverpudlian band Gerry and the Pacemakers.
-It was written by Mitch Murray.
-The song reached number one in the UK Singles Chart on 11 April 1963, where it stayed for three weeks.
+"How Do You Do It?" is a song, written by Mitch Murray.
+It was recorded by Liverpudlian band Gerry and the Pacemakers, and became their debut single.
+This reached number one in the UK Singles Chart on 11 April 1963, where it stayed for three weeks.

 History

-The song was written by Mitch Murray, who offered it to Adam Faith and Brian Poole but was turned down.
-George Martin of EMI, feeling the song had enormous hit potential, decided to pick it up for the new group he was producing, the Beatles, as the A-side of their first single.
+The writer of the song, Mitch Murray, offered it to Adam Faith and to Brian Poole but was turned down.
+George Martin of EMI, who felt the song had enormous hit potential, decided to pick it up for the new group he was producing, the Beatles, as the A-side of their first single.
 The Beatles recorded the song on 4 September 1962 with Ringo Starr on drums.
-The group was initially opposed to recording it, feeling that it did not fit their sound, but worked out changes from Murray's demo-disc version.
-These included a new introduction, vocal harmony, an instrumental interlude, small lyric changes and removal of the half-step modulation for the last verse.
-Although Murray disliked their changes, the decision not to release the Beatles' version was primarily a business one, as EMI publisher Ardmore & Beechwood were interested in publishing Lennon–McCartney material, while Murray did not want his song relegated to the B-side.
+The group was initially opposed to recording it, feeling that it did not fit their sound, but worked out changes from Murray's demo-disc version, which included a new introduction, vocal harmony, an instrumental interlude, small lyric changes and removal of the half-step modulation for the last verse.

+Although Murray disliked their changes, the decision not to release the Beatles' version was primarily a business one, because EMI publisher Ardmore & Beechwood were interested in publishing Lennon–McCartney material, while Murray did not want his song relegated to the B-side.
 In fact, George Martin came very close to issuing "How Do You Do It?" as the Beatles' first single before settling instead on "Love Me Do", recorded during the same sessions.
 Martin commented later: "I looked very hard at 'How Do You Do It?', but in the end I went with 'Love Me Do', it was quite a good record."
 McCartney would remark: "We knew that the peer pressure back in Liverpool would not allow us to do 'How Do You Do It'."

-The Beatles' version of "How Do You Do It?" was officially unissued for over 30 years, finally seeing release in November 1995 on the retrospective Anthology 1.
+The Beatles' version of "How Do You Do It?" was unissued for over 30 years, finally being released in November 1995 on the retrospective Anthology 1.

 While the Beatles' recording remained in the vaults, Martin still had faith in the song's appeal.
-Consequently, he had another new client, Gerry and the Pacemakers, record "How Do You Do It?" as their debut single in early 1963.
-This version of "How Do You Do It?", produced by Ron Richards, became a number-one hit in the UK until it was replaced by "From Me to You" (the Beatles' third single).
+Consequently he had another new client, Gerry and the Pacemakers, record "How Do You Do It?" as their debut single in early 1963.
+That version of "How Do You Do It?", produced by Ron Richards, became a number-one hit in the UK until it was supplanted by "From Me to You" (the Beatles' third single).
 It was the title song of a 7-inch EP that also featured "Away from You", "I Like It" and "It's Happened to Me" (Columbia SEG8257, released July 1963).